 Imagine someone with no training or canine behavior experience getting this dog!
 It would be a nightmare.
 They want a companion, a dog they can interact with, and instead they get a cowering, growling mess of a dog that spends six months hiding in the back of a closet and pooping under the bed.
 Can you imagine someone who ended up getting a dog being able to handle that?
 Half the time the average dog owner can’t handle their Golden Retriever puppy, let along an adult dog with issues.
 So Sammy ends up back at the shelter and the dog owner feels like a terrible person for not being able to keep him.

 The amount of homes that are willing and able to rehabilitate dogs like Sammy are very low.
-The amount of homes that are willing and able to responsibly care for a dog with very minor behavior issues is high.
+The amount of homes that are willing and able to responsibly care for a dog with minor training issues is high.

 It is incredibly naive to imagine that every dog can be saved.Keep in mind, behavior is a complex result of genetics, training and environment.
-There are instances where the behavior is so entrenched that rehabilitation isn’t a realistic option.
+There are instances where the behavior is so entrenched that rehabilitation isn’t a realistic option and rehoming dogs with behavior issues contributes to the perception that buying from a shelter is high risk.

 And, as harsh as this sounds, it comes down to resource management.
 If I had the facilities to keep that girl and give her the training and love she needed, I would have kept her for the rest of her life.
 But, I don’t have those resources.
 If I had decided to keep her, it would put everyone in my household at risk, and I wouldn’t be in a position to help other dogs.
 For every kennel filled by a high risk dog, there are three easily adoptable dogs who are not being housed.
 Keeping unadoptable dogs long term is not fair to the dog, to other dogs in need and it’s not fair to potential adopters.